 Though you may be seething inside, you must resist the urge to criticize.
 If you allow the former employee dignity, even in this difficult situation, it will go a long way toward winning the respect of your team.

-You don’t need to mention the “f’” word.
+You don’t need to mention the “f’” word when you announce an employee departure.
 It’s never a good practice to tell your team that an individual has been “fired,” and you should never comment on the former employee’s reasons for leaving.
 Doing so may have legal consequences if the firing prompts future legal action.
 You could also be accused of slander.

 If employees ask why the person was let go, say it is company policy to not release personal information.
-But typically, the rest of your team has witnessed the problems and knows the reasons behind the termination.
+But typically, the rest of your team has witnessed the problems and knows the reasons behind the termination announcement.

 Nip rumors in the bud